Cyclic Sieving and Cluster Duality of Grassmannian: Connection to Rietsch--Williams's cluster duality

-In \cite[Theorem 1.1]{RW}, Rietsch and Williams identified the cluster dual of $\left(\dGr_a^\times(n), D\right)$ as $\left(\Gr_a^\times(n)\times \mathbb{G}_m,\mathcal{W}_q\right)$, where $D=\bigcup_iD_i$ is the same boundary divisor as the one considered in this paper.
+In \cite[Theorem~1.1]{RW}, Rietsch and Williams identified the cluster dual of the pair $\big(\dGr_a^\times(n), D\big)$ as $\big(\Gr_a^\times(n)\times \mathbb{G}_m,\mathcal{W}_q\big)$, where $D=\bigcup_iD_i$ is the same boundary divisor as the one considered in this paper.
 On the other side, besides ratios of Pl\"{u}cker coordinates, their potential function $\mathcal{W}_q$ also carries an auxiliary variable $q$ that is the coordinate of $\mathbb{G}_m$.
-Below we construct a map to identify the Rietsch-Williams cluster dual with the one considered in this paper, which explains the origin of the auxiliary variable $q$ from our perspective.
+Below we construct a map to identify the Rietsch--Williams cluster dual with the one considered in this paper, which explains the origin of the auxiliary variable~$q$ from our perspective.

-Let $\left[\phi_1,l_1,\dots, \phi_n,l_n\right]\in \dconf_n^\times(a)$.
+Let $ [\phi_1,l_1,\dots, \phi_n,l_n ]\in \dconf_n^\times(a)$.
 Pick a non-zero vector $v$ in $l_n$.
 Define